elphinhote/Hellopwd/readme.md

 ## Subject Task:

-Create a Password Generator application
+Create a Password Generator application.

-based on the following Acceptance Criterias:
+Based on the following Acceptance Criterias:

-Create a secure password
+Create a secure password.

-Clicking the button to generate a new password
+Click the button to generate a new password.

-A series of prompts guides you to the password criteria
+A series of prompts guides you to the password criteria.

-Select the criteria to include in the password
+Select the criteria to include in the password.

-Select the length of the password choosing a length of at least 8 characters and no more than 128 characters
+Select the length of the password choosing a length of at least 8 characters and no more than 128 characters.

-Choose lowercase, uppercase, numeric, and/or special characters
+Choose lowercase, uppercase, numeric, and/or special characters.

-Input should be validated and at least one character type should be selected
+Input should be validated and at least one character type should be selected.

-WHEN all prompts are answered a password is generated that matches the selected criteria
+WHEN all prompts are answered a password is generated that matches the selected criteria.

-The password is displayed in an alert
+The password is displayed in an alert.

 ## Technologies Used